flame-engine/flame/README.md

 We also offer a curated list of Games, Libraries and Articles over at [awesome-flame](https://github.com/flame-engine/awesome-flame).

 Note that some of the articles might be slightly outdated, but they are still useful.

-## Documentation

-The complete documentation can be found [here](doc/README.md).

-Many examples of different features can be found [here](doc/examples) and a good starting example can be found [here](/example).

-The official site for Flame, which also contains the documentation can be found [here](https://flame-engine.org/).

 ## Credits